 It has a hardness of 3.5 to 4, and it scratches easily and are not suitable for jewelry use.
 Over time, it also loses colour from exposure to light.
 Therefore, we should use protective settings for any cuprite jewelry pieces and reserve them for occasional evening wear.
 We should clean the gems only with water and mild detergent.
 Use soft brush for cleaning.

-Due to copper content, the dust of cuprite is toxic and if accidentally ingested, it could lead to acute distress, like vomiting and kidney damage.
+But we have to beware about the dust of Cuprite.
+Due to heavy copper content, the dust of cuprite is toxic and if accidentally ingested, it could lead to acute distress, like vomiting and kidney damage.
 So, faceters should wear protective masks and, ideally, use a glove box to prevent inhaling or ingesting cuprite particles during cutting, polishing, and cleaning.

-It is not with the cuprite only, the cutting of gemstone releases large amount of dusts and smoke, therefore, the faceters should wear proper masks during mining of the gemstones.
+It is not with the cuprite only, the cutting of gemstone releases large amount of dust and smoke, therefore, the factors should wear proper masks during mining of the gemstones.